kaBeech/tensort/README.md

 ### Bytesort

+#### Introduction

 NOTE!
 This description is somewhat out of date.
 Please see `Bytesort.hs` for details

 Bytesort is my attempt to write the most robust O(n log n) sorting algorithm possible while avoiding anything that Ackley might consider a "cheap hack."
-My hope is that it will be, if not competitive with Bubblesort in robustness, it at least is a major improvement over Quicksort and Mergesort.
+My hope is that it will be, if not competitive with Bubblesort in robustness, at least a major improvement over Quicksort and Mergesort.

 Again, I'm not well-studied in sorting algorithms, so this may well be known already under another name.
 After settling on this algorithm, I looked into